geekabhinav007/OakJava/docs/index.md

 ### 44 What is string handling? && string handling functions && Write a program to append two strings in java.
 Write a program to reverse the string. && Write program in Java to convert a string in lower case to uppercase. && Write a program which produces alphabetical ordering of strings.
 For example if the input strings are “WAN”, “LAN” and “MAN” then program should output “LAN”, “MAN” and “WAN”. && Write a program to compare the two strings in java? && Explain different string handling functions and their syntax in java language

+#### What is String Handling?

+A string is a collection of characters.
+In Java, a string is an object that represents a collection of objects.
+A string is a predefined class used to create string objects.
+It is an immutable object, which means it can’t be updated once created.

 #### Append Two Strings

 ```java